Enhancing long-range order in disordered two-band s-wave superconductors: Results

-Fig.~\ref{DistV05} shows the distribution of the local pairing amplitudes DOLPAR for various disorder strengths $W$ and for hybridization $V/t=2.0$.
-The blue curve is the distribution of the local pairing amplitude $\Delta_{a}$, while the red curve is the distribution of the local pairing amplitude $\Delta_{b}$.
-Notice that for low values of disorder, (a)$W/t=0.5$ and (b)$W/t=1.0$, the pairing amplitudes begin to spread around the same value, approximately $\Delta_{p}=0.15$.
-Interestingly, as the disorder keeps increasing, $(c)$ $W/t=6.0$ and $(d)$ $W/t=10.0$, both $\Delta_{a}$ and $\Delta_{b}$ remain nonzero, showing that the hybridization acts favoring superconductivity against disorder (see in Fig.~\ref{DistV0} c) and d) that when $V/t=0$, the majority of $\Delta_{p}$ is around zero amplitude).
-This could be expected, since antisymmetric hybridization may increase the pairing gaps of a two band model (without disorder) for a certain range of the hybridization strength~\cite{TBM,TBM-TF}.
-We verified that even in the range of the strength of the hybridization that decreases the pairing gaps the system is robust against disorder, when compared to same values of disorder in non-hybridized systems, i.e., in two single (decoupled) $a$ and $b$ bands.
-In addition, the results shown in Fig.~\ref{DensitV05} still present finite energy gap at large values of $W/t$.
+For the same set of parameters in Fig.~\ref{DistV0}, but for a fixed hybridization $V/t=2.0$, Fig.~\ref{DistV05} shows the distribution of the local pairing amplitudes DOLPAR for various disorder strengths $W$.
+The blue and red regions also share the same meaning as Fig.~\ref{DistV0}.
+Accordingly, for low values of disorder, (a)$W/t=0.5$ and (b)$W/t=1.0$, the pairing amplitudes begin to spread around the same value, approximately $\Delta_{p}=0.15$.
+Interestingly, as the disorder increases, $(c)$ $W/t=6.0$ and $(d)$ $W/t=10.0$, both $\Delta_{a}$ and $\Delta_{b}$ remain spread at nonzero values.
+This means that the hybridization acts favoring superconductivity against disorder (see Fig.~\ref{DistV0} (c) and (d) for $V/t=0$, where the majority of $\Delta_{p}$ is around zero amplitude).
+This effect is expected for a certain range of the hybridization strength, where the antisymmetric hybridization increases the pairing gaps of a two-band model (without the disorder)~\cite{TBM,TBM-TF}.
+However, we found that even in the range of the hybridization that decreases the pairing gaps, the system is less sensitive against moderate disorder (i.e. for the same values of disorder in non-hybridized systems).
+We remark that the robustness of the hybridized two-band model against disorder can also be strengthened by the fact that the hybridization is responsible for correlations between pairs of different bands, and impurity scattering between them should be appropriately suppressed~\cite{Aline,Volovik}.
+Furthermore, the superconducting phase is sensitive to local perturbations in both orbitals.
+Since the hybridization acts connecting electrons from orbitals $a$ and $b$, the correlations $<a^{\dagger}_{\sigma,i}b_{\sigma,i}>$, $<a_{\uparrow,i}a_{\downarrow,i}>$ and $<b_{\uparrow,i}b_{\downarrow,i}>$ becomes strongly dependent on the hybridization.

 After a numerical inspection in Fig.~\ref{DensitV0} and Fig.~\ref{DensitV05}, one can verify that the hybridization $V/t$, disorder $W/t$, and the gap energy $\Delta E$ possess a complex relationship.
-In particular, if $W/t=0.5$, the energy gap is given by $\Delta_{E}=0.298$ for $V/t=0.0$, while it is greatly diminished for $V/t=2.0$ ($\Delta_{E}=0.16$).
-By comparing these energy gap values, given the respective values of $V/t$ and for a fixed $W/t$, we can deduce that the hybridization, at least in the analyzed values, tends to result in an energy gap decreasing.
+In particular, if $W/t=0.5$, the energy gap is given by $\Delta_{E}=0.298$ for $V/t=0.0$, Fig.~\ref{DensitV0} (a), while it is greatly diminished to $\Delta_{E}=0.16$ for $V/t=2.0$, in Fig.~\ref{DensitV05} (a).
+By comparing these energy gap values, given the respective increasing values of $V/t$ and fixed $W/t$, we can deduce that the hybridization, at least in the analyzed values, tends to result in a decreasing energy gap.